Oh, My Aching Feet! Caring for Common Foot Problems

 There are many different foot problems, some serious and some that are easy to treat at home.
 The main thing is to take care of any problems before they get worse.

-These are a few of the most common foot issues.
+These are a few of the most common foot issues and how to take care of them.

 Plantar Fasciitis